-- The Office of the Australian Information Commissioner's website - The TFN Rule which regulates the collection, storage, use, disclosure, security and disposal of TFNs.
+- The Office of the Australian Information Commissioner's20 website - The TFN Rule which regulates the collection, storage, use, disclosure, security and disposal of TFNs.
 The above information is provided to comply with the department's obligation under subrule 14(1) of the TFN Rule.
-The TFN Rule is available on the Federal Register of Legislation website - Annex A of this Privacy Policy, which contains a table detailing prohibitions and penalties relevant to the department's handling of TFNs.
+The TFN Rule is available on the Federal Register of Legislation21 website - Annex A of this Privacy Policy, which contains a table detailing prohibitions and penalties

+2.4.
 Collection of sensitive information

-In carrying out our functions and activities we may collect personal information that is sensitive information.
+In carrying out our functions and activities we may collect personal information that is sensitive information (see section 1.4 of this privacy policy).
 The APPs impose additional obligations on us when collecting, using or disclosing sensitive information.
 We may only collect sensitive information from you:

 - where you provide your consent

 - where required or authorised by law or

-- where a permitted general situation exists such as to prevent a serious threat to safety.
+- where a permitted general situation exists such as to prevent a serious threat to safety.22